Arize-ai/client_python/src/arize/_generated/api_client/docs/AnnotationQueuesApi.md

 Create annotation queue records

-Add new records from either spans (a project) or from dataset examples to an existing annotation queue.
+Add new records from spans, traces, or dataset examples to an existing annotation queue.

 **Payload Requirements**
   - At least one record source is required.
   - At most 2 record sources are allowed per request
   - For span record source: `start_time` must be before `end_time`, and the range must not exceed 7 days.
   - For dataset record source: all `example_ids` must be non-empty strings.
-  - For spans record source: all `span_ids` must be non-empty strings.
+  - For project record source:
+    - span records: all `span_ids` must be non-empty strings.
+    - trace records: all `trace_ids` must be non-empty strings.
   - At most 500 records total may be added in one request

-**Valid example**
+**Valid example (span record)**
 ```json
 {
   "record_sources": [